18F/18f.gsa.gov/_posts/2018-07-19-taking-the-ato-process-from-6-months-to-30-days.md

-    to fill out System Security Plans, what a security control is, what happens during a penetration test, etc. On top of that, security compliance can be frustrating because of its complex requirements and compliance-specific jargon.
-This meant that the Infrastructure Leads had to not only be knowledgeable about security compliance, but also be patient coaches.
+    to fill out System Security Plans, what a security control is, what happens during a penetration test, etc. On top of that, security compliance can be frustrating because of its complex requirements and jargon.
+This meant the
+    Infrastructure Leads had to not only be knowledgeable about security compliance, but also be patient coaches.
 -   **Measurement.** ATO processes are largely human, so gathering data